-Performing Your System Installation provides guidance for the installation order of components for a Cisco Unified Communications System Release 8.6(1) contact center deployment.
+Preparing for Your System Installation provides guidance for the installation order of components for Cisco Unified Communications System for IP Telephony Release 8.6(1) deployment.
 It does not describe installation procedures for individual components.
-For links to the complete documentation set for each contact center system component, see the topic on the Resource Library tab.
+For links to the complete documentation set for each system component, see the Component Resources Documentation for IP Telephony topic on the Resource Library tab.